Subtotal: $

 November 1, 2025

 It began with two missing chairs.
-The table was set for six, but by late afternoon we’d invited a neighbor, who had been widowed in the spring, and a student who spoke halting Turkish and faster English.
+The table was set for six, but by late afternoon we’d invited a neighbor who had been widowed in the spring and a student who spoke halting Turkish.
 We didn’t have enough chairs, so we brought in the piano bench and set two plates at the corner.
 When the doorbell rang, our three-year-old ran to the hallway, then turned back to whisper with solemn authority, “Guests are here.
 We have to make room.”

 I am calling this small act Sunday Supper, and I am convinced it is more than a charming habit.
 It is a kind of social infrastructure: modest, repeatable, resilient.
 It weaves together the theological and the practical, the sacramental and the civil.
-And while it welcomes anyone on any day, Sunday is not an accident.
+And while one can welcome neighbors on any day, Sunday is not an accident.
 The Lord’s Day is where Christians learn what time is for.
 If the Eucharist (the church’s central act of worship) is the center of our week, then the table at home becomes a humble extension of that mystery: grace taking form as loaves and chairs and names remembered.

 A People Formed by Welcome

-The Church’s earliest memory is of people who “devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers.”
-The order matters.
+The church’s earliest memory is of people who “devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers” (Acts 2:42).
 Teaching gives us the truth, prayer gives us the posture, and bread shared makes both visible.
-But bread is not a metaphor.
-It requires a kitchen, a list, a sink, and – most of all – a decision that my time and my things are for someone other than me.
-Hospitality is the baptism of possessions.
+Bread is not a metaphor.
+It requires a kitchen, a list, a sink, an oven, and, most of all, a decision that my time and my things are for someone other than me.

 In practice, Sunday Supper is simple.
-After the parish liturgy – morning or evening – someone says, “Come if you can.”
+After church, someone says, “Come if you can.”
 Sometimes the invitation is planned; sometimes it happens on the church steps when we notice a face that looks lost.
 The meal can be humble: soup, bread, fruit.
 The point is the recurring shape, not the performance.
 In a few weeks, a rhythm emerges.
 The elderly neighbor begins to bring stories as if they were ingredients.
 Children learn to set places without being asked.
 The student who arrived unsure of verbs will one day ask, without hesitation, “Who else should we invite?”

 The Table and the City

 Why call a meal “infrastructure”?
 Because certain patterns of life make other goods possible.
 A road allows commerce and travel; a table allows friendship and trust.
-And like roads and bridges, this “infrastructure” needs routine maintenance – attention, patience, repair – so that it stays passable.
-Its repetition is not redundancy but the source of strength.
+And like roads and bridges, this “infrastructure” needs routine attention and maintenance.
+Its repetition is not redundancy but a source of strength.
 At the table we practice the small courtesies that keep pluralism from devolving into hostility: listening without interrupting, disagreeing without contempt, learning to ask questions that open a person rather than pin them down.
-None of this is grand.
-But it is foundational, and it bears civic fruit.
+None of this is grand, but it is foundational, and it bears civic fruit.

 Carol Aust, Backyard at Twilight.
 Used by permission.